AuburnSounds/Dplug/README.md

 - Will you add feature X?

 You have to understand that Dplug is a part-time operation, from people who spend much more time working on and releasing plug-ins.

-Being stable and bug-free is much more important to us that implementing every possible feature.
+Dplug is there to support existing products and building companies around them, not to be beta software.
+Being stable and bug-free is much more important to us than implementing every possible feature.

-If you have money to spare it can definately help though.
+If you have money to sponsor some sanctionned feature it can definately help though.

 - Where do I start?